 2. Accept that everything is a draft.
 It helps to get it done.

-This is a fantastic insight that helps to inhibit your latent–or sometimes all too active–perfectionism.
+This fantastic insight helps to inhibit your latent–or sometimes all too active–perfectionism.
 Think about who you will ask to review your draft and just show it to them as a way of lessening anxiety.
 A shortlist of potential reviewers is better than just one person.
-Feedback from any one of them can trigger new insights and revisions, while waiting for a single person can take forever.
+Feedback from any of them can trigger new insights and revisions while waiting for a single person can take forever.
 Subsequent drafts can go to larger audiences.

 3. There is no editing stage.

-This one I disagree with, I think you do your audience a disservice if you don’t spend some time revising and polishing what you have done.
+I disagree with this one.
+I think you do your audience a disservice if you don’t spend some time revising and polishing what you have done.
 You don’t want obvious mistakes to put potential audience members (or customers) off.
-And you don’t want to inadvertently communicate a lack of care that may mean your work never finds and audience.
+And you want to avoid inadvertently communicating a lack of care that may mean your work never finds an audience.
 Ed Batista offers his interpretation of the implications of this item:

 “But this leads to a paradox: “Everything is a draft,” and yet “there is no editing.”
 So even if we look at life as a series of experiments, there are no rehearsals–we’re live, every moment of every day, and we never truly get a moment back.
 We only have one shot at it.
 This creates a tension that can be exhilarating or paralyzing, and coaching is about how to live productively within this tension.”